 Charcoal will always burn the same in controlled conditions.
 Some woods burn hotter than others.
 The type of wood and the moisture content of that wood can make a massive difference in heat output.

 Cooking with charcoal isn’t perfect though.
-You still have to take into consideration many things, like the temperature outside, the wind speed, how wet the ground is (if you aren’t using a burn pan), and many other factors.
+You still have to take into consideration many things, such as the outside temperature, the wind speed, how wet the ground is (if you aren’t using a burn pan), and many other factors.

-The calculator below should be taken as only a general set up.
+The chart below should be taken as only a general set up.
 You may need to adjust up or down on your charcoal based on the factors listed above.
-If you don’t want to use the calculator, feel free to use the conversion chart below it.